The environments of the radio galaxy population in SIMBA: Simulations

 To estimate $\power$ from these AGN, we sum the contributions from core and extended emission by applying empirical relations that connect black hole accretion rate to the 1.4~GHz radio luminosity.
 We note that, at the luminosities and number densities probed within the \simba\ volume, the vast majority of AGN are expected to be core-dominated; the space density of lobe-dominated systems such as Fanaroff-Riley Type II (FRII) objects is such that we would expect less than 1 in our entire volume.
 Nonetheless we will account for a lobe contribution in some objects, though the results are largely insensitive to this.

 For core emission, we follow \citet{Slyz2015} and employ the following empirical relations from \citet{Kording2008}:

-where ${\rm P}_{\rm Rad}\sim \nu {\rm P}_{\nu}$.
+where ${P}_{\rm Rad}\sim \nu { P}_{\nu}$ where $\nu$ is the frequency of the radio emission, in this case $\nu=1.4$\,GHz.
 In detail, the core emission likely comes from a region $\sim$tens of pc around the SMBH, which is unresolvable in \simba; we assume the contribution to $\power$ from the remainder of the galaxy (other than from star formation) is small in comparison.

 The lobe contribution is more ad hoc, since we do not yet have the ability to track and identify such lobes in \simba.
-We randomly select 10\% of central galaxies in the largest dark matter halos, and add a contribution given by:
+We select 10\% of HERGs that are central galaxies and that reside in the largest dark matter halos, and add a contribution given by: